PhD in Interdisciplinary Health Sciences

 Degree requirements consist of 60 credit hours beyond the master's degree.

-All graduate courses in the College of Health Sciences, the School of Nursing, or graduate courses at the UTHSC-Houston School of Public Health El Paso campus can be used to meet program requirements as approved by the student's supervisory committee.
+All graduate courses at The University of Texas at El Paso, or graduate courses at the UTHSC-Houston School of Public Health El Paso campus can be used to meet program requirements as approved by the student's supervisory committee.
+Additionally, all graduate and doctoral level courses at UTEP can be used to fulfill elective requirements with approval from the program and the faculty mentor.

 Non-CHSC course descriptions can be found under the corresponding departments.
 Public Health El Paso (PHEP) courses can be found on line.
 Program course descriptions are listed below.